kshedden/case_studies/methods/factor-overview.md

 from $G_{i,:}$ to $G_{j,:}$ is equal to the chi-square distance from
 $P^c_{:,i}$ to $P^c_{:,j}$.
 Thus, $F$ provides an embedding of the rows of $P^r$ and $G$ provides an embedding of the columns of $P^c$.
-These embeddings map chi-square distances in the data space to Euclidean distances in the embedded space.
+These embeddings map chi-square distances in the data space (specifically, the space of row profiles or column profiles) to Euclidean distances in the embedded space.

 * The columns of $F$ and $G$ are ordered in terms of importance.